-New syllabus category Old syllabus category Learning objective.
-The student will gain an understanding of: Level 3 Learning outcome.
-The student will be able to: Level 4 Learning outcome.
-The student will be able to: Importance Loss oss of Pressure Control During Well Intervention Operations WL WI-SF-WLO-04.03.01 WWA07.04 What to do if there are defects that could affect BOP function during a wireline operation.
-From a given diagram or description of a wireline BOP, explain what to do when a defect occurs: - Leaking flange/fitting connections - Leaking o-ring connections - Leaking weep holes - Damaged seals - Grease system in braided line.
-From a given diagram or description of a wireline BOP, explain what to do when a defect occurs: Leaking flange/fitting connections Leaking o-ring connections Leaking weep holes Damaged seals Grease system in braided line.
-Explain the further actions required once the situation is made safe.
-A WI-SF-WLO-04.03.02 WWG01.02/ WWG01.01 What to do if there is a failure in one component of the PCE during a slickline operation.
+Loss of pres Loss of pressure control during well intervention operations WL WI-SF-WLO-04.03.01 What to do if there are defects that could affect BOP function during a wireline operation.
+From a given diagram or description of a wireline BOP, explain what to do when a defect occurs: - leaking flange/fitting connections - leaking O-ring connections - leaking weep holes - damaged seals - grease system in braided line.
+From a given diagram or description of a wireline BOP, explain what to do when a defect occurs: - leaking flange/fitting connections - leaking O-ring connections - leaking weep holes - damaged seals - grease system in braided line.
+Explain the further actions required once the situation is made safe. Α WI-SF-WLO-04.03.02 What to do if there is a failure in one component of the PCE during a slickline operation.
 Explain how to make the situation safe while maintaining control of the well if there is a failure in one component of the PCE during a slick line operation.
-Assess what to do if there is a failure in one component of the PCE during a slickline operation, and explain the further actions required once the situation is made safe.
-A WI-SF-WLO-04.03.03 WWG01.03 What to do if there is a failure in one component of the PCE during a braided line/electric line operation.
+Assess what to do if there is a failure in one component of the PCE during a slickline operation, and explain the further actions required once the situation is made safe. Α WI-SF-WLO-04.03.03 What to do if there is a failure in one component of the PCE during a braided line/electric line operation.
 Explain how to make the situation safe while maintaining control of the well if there is a failure in one component of the PCE during a braided line/electric line operation.
 Assess what to do if there is a failure in one component of the PCE during a braided line/electric line operation, and explain the further actions required once the situation is made safe.
 A